Aliases for ACTA1 Gene

 Previous GeneCards Identifiers for ACTA1 Gene

 The product encoded by this gene belongs to the actin family of proteins, which are highly conserved proteins that play a role in cell motility, structure and integrity.
 Alpha, beta and gamma actin isoforms have been identified, with alpha actins being a major constituent of the contractile apparatus, while beta and gamma actins are involved in the regulation of cell motility.
 This actin is an alpha actin that is found in skeletal muscle.
-Mutations in this gene cause nemaline myopathy type 3, congenital myopathy with excess of thin myofilaments, congenital myopathy with cores, and congenital myopathy with fiber-type disproportion, diseases that lead to muscle fiber defects. [provided by RefSeq, Jul 2008]
+Mutations in this gene cause a variety of myopathies, including nemaline myopathy, congenital myopathy with excess of thin myofilaments, congenital myopathy with cores, and congenital myopathy with fiber-type disproportion, diseases that lead to muscle fiber defects with manifestations such as hypotonia. [provided by RefSeq, Sep 2019]

 GeneCards Summary for ACTA1 Gene

-ACTA1 (Actin, Alpha 1, Skeletal Muscle) is a Protein Coding gene.
-Diseases associated with ACTA1 include myopathy, congenital, with fiber-type disproportion and nemaline myopathy 3, autosomal dominant or recessive.
-Among its related pathways are Akt Signaling and ERK Signaling.
-GO annotations related to this gene include structural constituent of cytoskeleton and myosin binding.
-An important paralog of this gene is ACTB.
+ACTA1 (Actin Alpha 1, Skeletal Muscle) is a Protein Coding gene.
+Diseases associated with ACTA1 include Myopathy, Scapulohumeroperoneal and Nemaline Myopathy 3.
+Among its related pathways are G-Beta Gamma Signaling and Integrin Pathway.
+Gene Ontology (GO) annotations related to this gene include structural constituent of cytoskeleton and myosin binding.
+An important paralog of this gene is ACTC1.

 Actins are highly conserved proteins that are involved in various types of cell motility and are ubiquitously expressed in all eukaryotic cells.